asenneff/manager/README.md

 opinion question and it will usually never occur to me that you are asking me to take some action.
 “I need you to send an email to….”
 Is a direct request that is obviously actionable to me.
 3. I like to let controversies play out, it’s part of figuring out how to work as a team.
-Bright people often disagree and the process of managing disagreement is a differentiating leadership skill that requires pratice.
+Bright people often disagree and the process of managing disagreement is a differentiating leadership skill that requires practice.
 Therefore,  I'm fine letting people work through the messy process of managing disagreement - *I actually enjoy watching it play out.*
 There does reach a point where controversies within our group reach a natural conclusion, and we just need a decision to keep everyone sane.
-If it's not clear who the DRI is at that point then juat tell me when we have reached that point and I will weigh in and close the debate.
-Otherwise, I tend to let it continue play out.
+If it's not clear who the DRI is at that point then just tell me when we have reached that point and I will weigh in and close the debate.
+Otherwise, I tend to let it continue to play out.
 4. I don’t provide negative feedback in a group setting, even when it is obviously needed.
 If done well you will not observe me providing negative feedback to any one individual other than yourself, ever.
 When the wheels are falling off in a meeting or event or process and you don’t